thoughtbot/ruby-science/release/ruby-science.md

 end
 ```

-You can use this technique of extracting methods to make sure that developers
+You can use this technique of extracting methods to ensure that developers
-focus on what's important first, and only dive into the implementation details
+focus on what's important first and only dive into the implementation details
 when necessary.

 ### Next Steps

-* [Replace Temp with Query](#replace-temp-with-query) if you want to reuse the
+* [Replace temp with query](#replace-temp-with-query) if you want to reuse the
-  expression or revert the naturally order in which a developer reads the
+  expression or revert to the order in which a developer naturally reads the
   method.
 * Check the affected expression to make sure that it's easy to read.
 If it's
   still too dense, try extracting more variables or methods.
-* Check the extracted variable or method for [Feature Envy](#feature-envy).
+* Check the extracted variable or method for [feature envy](#feature-envy).

 # Introduce Form Object

-A specialized type of [Extract Class](#extract-class) used to remove business
+This is a specialized type of [extract class](#extract-class) that is used to remove business
 logic from controllers when processing data outside of an ActiveRecord model.

 ### Uses

-* Keep business logic out of Controllers and Views.
+* Keeps business logic out of controllers and views.
-* Add validation support to plain old Ruby objects.
+* Adds validation support to plain old Ruby objects.
-* Display form validation errors using Rails conventions.
+* Displays form validation errors using Rails conventions.
-* Set the stage for [Extract Validator](#extract-validator).
+* Sets the stage for [extract validator](#extract-validator).

 ### Example

-The `create` action of our `InvitationsController` relies on user submitted data for
+The `create` action of our `InvitationsController` relies on user-submitted data for
-`message` and `recipients` (a comma delimited list of email addresses).
+`message` and `recipients` (a comma-delimited list of email addresses).

 It performs a number of tasks:

 * Finds the current survey.
-* Validates the `message` is present.
+* Validates that the `message` is present.
-* Validates each of the `recipients` are email addresses.
+* Validates each of the `recipients`' email addresses.
 * Creates an invitation for each of the recipients.
 * Sends an email to each of the recipients.
 * Sets view data for validation failures.